BulloRosso/isoplant/README.md

 * Areas: scroll into view a specified location in the toolbar
 * save tile configuration
 * currently tile pane is fixed 10 x 10 tiles
+* with zooming the center (x,y) has to be adjusted/corrected (e. g. by using the computations [found on stackoverflow](https://stackoverflow.com/questions/2916081/zoom-in-on-a-point-using-scale-and-translate)).:

 ## Eventing between components